the0neWhoKnocks/writeups/code_patterns/README.md

 };
 ```

-There are a few key take-aways from the code snippet above.
+There are a few key takeaways from the code snippet above.

 **Name Propagation** - Lets say a refactor occurs and you change a piece
 of markup to something different.
 For example the `nav-item`'s become `ui-item`'s.